tenebrius/react-native-navigation/docs/docs/Installing.md

 ## Installing with react-native link
 If you're using RN 0.60 or higher, you can link RNN automatically with react-native link.
 Otherwise, follow the manual installation steps.
 Unlike most other libraries, react-native-navigation requires you to make a few changes to native files.
 To make all the necessary changes, run `react-native link react-native-navigation` in your project's root folder.
 Make sure to commit the changes introduced by the link script.

 If the link script completed successfully, you're good to go!
-If one of the steps failed, you'll need to complete the relevant step in the manual installation steps bellow.
+If one of the steps failed, you'll need to complete the relevant step in the manual installation steps below.

 ## Manual Installation
 If installation with react-native link did not work, follow the manual installation steps.